wassname/repeng/README.md

-# BiSVFT: Bidirectional Singular Value Fine-Tuning for Reversible Concept Steering
+# InnerPiSSA: Deep-Dish Inner Alignment through Reversible SVD Steering

-**Unsupervised moral steering via contrastive SVD adapters**

-This repository implements a novel method for steering language model behavior using low-rank SVD decomposition with learnable rotations and scaling.
-We train on honesty contrastive pairs and evaluate transfer to moral reasoning tasks.
+*Because alignment shouldn't just be surface-level—we're going all the way down to the hidden layers.*
+*Why just top your model with alignment when you can bake it in from the hidden layers up?*

+Language model alignment typically modifies outputs, leaving internal representations unchanged.
+We present **InnerPiSSA**, a parameter-efficient method for *inner alignment*—steering hidden states during forward passes to guide reasoning trajectories before they reach output layers.
+Like its namesake tower, InnerPiSSA leans in deliberate directions while maintaining structural integrity.

+**Our recipe for inner alignment:**
+1. Start with a PiSSA base (W = U @ S @ V^T + W_res)
+2. Add learnable rotations (the secret sauce: Cayley transforms on U, V)
+3. Train with contrastive pairs (200 samples—we're efficient like Italian grandmas)
+4. Bake bidirectionally (c = ±1, same adapter, opposite behaviors)

-## Key Features
+## Key ingredients
-- Efficient: Achieves comparable steering to SFT with 0.01% of parameters
+- Efficient: Achieves comparable steering to SFT with X% of parameters
 - Reversible: Single adapter can steer in both directions (honest ↔ dishonest)
 - Generalizable: Transfers from honesty training to broader moral dimensions
+-
+**The secret ingredient?** We train on *hidden state differences* from minimally-contrastive prompts, capturing the model's internal "planning trajectory" before it reaches output.
+It's alignment from the inside out—proper Chicago style.

+**Results fresh from the oven:**
+TODO
 ## Install

 ```sh